MaximDevoir/labels-manager/README.md

 ## QA

-### What happens when an existing label is renamed?
+### What happens when an existing label is renamed

 Do previous Labels get removed from the issue?
 How can we identify which labels need to be renamed, and which need to be added/removed?